 A significant number of shares of our common stock are held by a small number of stockholders.
 Sales of a significant number of shares of our common stock, or the expectation that such sales may occur, could significantly reduce the market price of our common stock.
-As of May 1, 2005, holders of at least 15 million shares of our common stock, not including approximately 1.4 million shares issuable upon the exercise of warrants, have rights to cause us to file a registration statement on their behalf or include those shares in registration statements that we may file on our behalf or on behalf of other stockholders.
-We have filed a registration statement with respect to approximately 6.5 million shares of our common stock that are owned by stockholders with registration rights, including approximately 1.3 million shares that may be issued upon the exercise of warrants.
-Our stock price may decline as a result of the sale of shares of our common stock pursuant to the prospectus included in that registration statement, once it becomes effective.
+As of May 1, 2005, holders of approximately 10 million shares of our common stock have rights to cause us to file a registration statement, other than the registration statement that includes this prospectus, on their behalf for those shares or include those shares in registration statements that we may file on our behalf or on behalf of other stockholders.
+In addition, our stock price may decline as a result of the sale of the shares of our common stock offered by this prospectus.